Language reference

 Excluding relationships

-To exclude a relationship in a view, you can specify an individual relationship identifier, or use a property expression:
+To exclude a relationship in a view, you can specify an individual relationship identifier or a relationship expression:

 exclude <identifier|expression> [identifier|expression...]

-Alternatively, you can use the relationship expression syntax as follows (please note the double quotes surrounding the entire expression):
+Alternatively, you can use the following syntax (please note the double quotes surrounding the entire expression) to target one or more relationships:

 exclude "<*|identifier|expression> -> <*|identifier|expression>"